romanticdev/YoutubeAIHelper/LocalYoutubeAIHelper-Python/readme.md

    - Configure OpenAI or Azure OpenAI keys, default models, and other settings via `local.env` and configuration files.
    - Supports both OpenAI API keys and Azure OpenAI credentials.

+9. **Deepseek Model Instructions**
+For instructions on using the **deepseek‑r1‑distill‑qwen‑7b** model with LM Studio , please refer to the [Deepseek Readme](configurations/deepseek/readme.md).

+10. **Ollama Integration**
+For instructions on using local models with Ollama, please refer to the [Ollama Readme](configurations/ollama/readme.md).

 ## Requirements

 You will need the following tools and dependencies installed: